 Question three.
 Would I be the same person I am today?
 I would like to think so.
 I am an independent woman that I hope my daughter feels that she can look up to.
 After my divorce, I went back to school and got my Bachelors Degree in Organizational Management.

 With that “Black Hole” on my resume?
 I am still in an Entry Level position that I am miserable in.
-I feel that I am being stifled and not using my full potential.
+My full potential is not being utilized and I feel that I am being stifled.
 I encourage my daughter to follow her dreams all the time.
 So, why shouldn’t I do the same?
 It’s never too late, right?

 I am now in the process of following my new found dreams and am starting a Freelance career.
 I’m starting it to move closer to where my daughter will be going to High School.
 Once she graduates, I’ll be hitting the road, (Providing a man doesn’t come in and snatch up this catch first!) and taking my mobile career with me.
 I’ll be on the search to find my new home.
 Wherever the road takes me.

 So, to answer the questions… I would take the same path.
 Divorced or not, my daughter is my life.
 Her father is an excellent one.
 I can’t imagine another path being any better.
 If I didn’t do “that” when I was younger?
 Was motivated by my own standards, if not by anyone else?
 I would never have put in that application.
 It’s the lines of, I wish I knew then what I know now.
 I love to read.
 I am now writing my own book and editing for others.
 Would I be the same person?
 Yes.
 I am stubborn, opinionated and have a small issue with authority.
 I was like that then and nothing has changed.
 So, wish me luck in my new career path as I look to moving forward.